roudraneelash/Notes/README.md

 - Checked Exceptins -- compile time error- due to syntax error
 - Unchecked Exceptions -- RunTime error- Abnormal termination of a program

-Throwable is thr parent class of all Exceptions in Java
+Throwable is the parent class of all Exceptions in Java

 - Exception class=>belongs to RuntimeException
 - ArithmeticException(divide by 0)